M.A. in Clinical Mental Health Counseling with Art Therapy Specialization

 - A minimum undergraduate GPA of 3.2

-- 18 credits in studio art including drawing, painting, and three-dimensional work with at least a B in each
+- 18 credits in studio art including drawing, painting, and three-dimensional work with at least a grade of “B” in each

 - Official undergraduate/graduate transcripts

-- Writing sample: Submission of a paper of 5-10 pages that was previously submitted in an undergraduate psychology or art therapy course formatted in APA style.
+- Writing sample: Submission of a paper of 5-10 pages that is formatted in APA style.

 - Art portfolio of 10-15 pieces, slides, or digital copies evidencing proficiency in drawing, painting, three-dimensional work as well as a range of media